dachcom-digital/pimcore-members/docs/200_Restrictions.md

         enabled: true
 ```

-> Note: You need to create some groups, before you can enable the restrictions.
+> Note: You need to create some groups before you can enable the restrictions.

 ## Enable Document Restriction
 Once activated, you'll see a restriction tab in every document.